jeertmans/LELEC2796/project/README.md

 ## Project's structure

 - First, 3 guided sessions (2 hours each);
-- Then, 3 consultancy sessions;
+- then, 3 consultancy sessions;
-- And, finally, one oral examination, see the [deliverables](#deliverables).
+- and, finally, one oral examination, see the [deliverables](#deliverables).

 After the guided sessions, you will be asked to define a study case on which you will work by groups.
 A table with ideas will be provided